Suba-Sah/PSD-to-HTML-/README.md

-# PSD-to-HTML-
+# PSD-to-HTML
 This HTML page is designed to promote the fashion's of the modern work.
-This conversion from PSD to HTML is done in 1-days and I have used the HTML,CSS and Javascript.
+This conversion from PSD to HTML is done in 5-days and we have used the HTML,CSS and Javascript @Leapfrog Technology.
-# Angry-Bird

-This project is done at Leapfrog for educational purpose and we're making it more reliable, versatile, secure and amazingly user friendly  than ever in the history of the angry bird.

 ## Installation
  <ol>
   <li>Linux
     <ul>
-      <li>Just clone or download [Zip!](https://github.com/Suba-Sah/Angry-Bird/archive/master.zip).</li>
+      <li>Just clone or download [Zip!](https://github.com/Suba-Sah/PSD-to-HTML-/archive/master.zip).</li>
       <li>Extract the downloaded Zip file.</li>
       <li>Put it into the directory /opt/lampp/htdocs.</li>
       <li>Open Mysql Server: type: `sudo /opt/lampp/lampp start`.</li>
-      <li>Type `localhost/angry_birds` in any browser.</li>
+      <li>Type `localhost/PSDtoHTML` in any browser.</li>
-      <li>Enjoy the Game!!.</li>
+      <li>Enjoy!!.</li>
     </ul>
   </li>
   <li>Windows